 – Abraham Lincoln

 Let me start by saying that uncertainty is a good thing!
-If you were certain about everything all of the time life would bore the knickers off you!
+If you were certain about everything all of the time life would bore the pants off you.
 Change is something that is happening all the time anyway so it’s worth taking the time to step back and acknowledge that where you are right now maybe great, but it is impermanent.

 Become a student of change.
 It is the only thing that will remain constant.